ashalak/large_file_low_memory/README.md

 * Step 1.
 Split the large file into valid for memory temp files.
 * Step 2.
 Sort temp file's data.
 * Step 3.
 Merge sorted temp files into a sorted outputDataFile.
+(reading lines from each temp file into memory and merging the lines together in sorted order, writing to the final file the smallest line as the algorithm moves along through each temp file.)
 * Step 4.
 Delete temp files.

 ## Run